runtimeverification/k-editor-support/k-vscode/README.md

   Language Mode in the bottom right.
 To make this the default behavior you can modify the Workspace Settings by adding `"files.associations": { "*.md": "kframework" }` in your `package.json`.

+### Contribute

+- Download this extension from https://github.com/runtimeverification/k-editor-support

+- Import the `k-vscode` directory in VSCode

+- Type `npm install` in the Terminal window to fetch the Node.js dependencies.

+- Launch with `F5`

+- For more details read `vsc-extension-quickstart.md`